YangPiCui/ErgonomicVerticalKeyboard/ElectronicsFirmwareAndSoftware/README.md

 Physically, it looks like this for the Dactyl Keyboard:
 <img src="./Images/dactyl-keymapping.png">

-For EVK v1.2, it looks like this:
+For EVK, it looks like this:
 <img src="./Images/EVKv1.2_Keymapping.jpg">

 ### Rows